Fearless Fire Company

 Duties of Office

 Section 1.
 The President shall preside at the meeting of the Company, preserve order, enforce the laws of the company, appoint all special and general committees, be the Chairman of the Board of Governors, and have general supervision of the work of the Officers.
+The President will oversee all personal of the company.
 The President shall be a member of all Special Committees.
-The President will only exercise his right to vote on issues of Special Committees in case of ties or deadlocks.
+The President will only exercise his/her right to vote on issues of Special Committees in case of ties or deadlocks.

 Section 2.
-The Vice President shall preside in the absence of the President and shall assist the President in maintaining order during meetings.
+The Vice President shall preside over the company, in the absence of the President and shall assist the President in maintaining order during meetings.

 Section 3.
 The Recording Secretary shall conduct all correspondence, keep a record of all business transacted at the meetings of the Company, have charge of the Seal of the Company, and affix it to all official documents, and make all reports required by the laws of the company.
-He shall also serve as Secretary to the Board of Governors and keep minutes of all business transacted at the meetings of the Board of Governors.
-The Recording Secretary will report to the general membership all business and expenses of the Board of Governors at the regular monthly meetings of the Company.
+She/he shall also serve as Secretary to the Board of Governors and keep minutes of all business transacted at the meetings of the Board of Governors.

 Section 4.
 The Financial Secretary shall receive all application fees, dues, and other money due the Company.
-He shall keep a record of all members.
-He shall present all applications for membership to the body at the regular monthly meetings.
-He shall maintain all the records require by the law pertaining to the Pennsylvania Small Games of Chance Act.
-He shall assist the Treasurer with the checkout of all cash drawers.
+He/she shall keep a record of all members.
+He/she shall present all applications for membership to the body at the regular monthly meetings.
+He/she shall maintain all the records require by the law pertaining to the Pennsylvania Small Games of Chance Act.
+He/she shall assist the Treasurer with the checkout of all cash drawers.

 Section 6.
 All voucher checks issued on the funds of the Company shall be signed by at least two (2) of the following officers: President, Financial Secretary or Treasurer.

 Section 7.
-The Trustees and House Committee shall have charge of and preserve the property of the Company and shall make all contracts subject to the approval of the Board of Governors.
+The House Committee shall have charge of and preserve the property of the Company and shall make all contracts ,pertaining to the preservation of the company, subject to the approval of the Board of Governors.

 Section 8.
 The Board of Governors shall have charge of and shall conduct the bar, kitchen, and bowling alley business of the Company and all other business activities of the Company.